Japan court rules against nuclear restart in rare win for activists

 While the district court decision does not legally block the restart of the reactors, bringing them back online in the face of such a judicial verdict could open the regulator and the government to criticism.

-The Japanese public is sceptical of nuclear power, which provided about 30 percent of the electricity used by the world's third-biggest economy before the Fukushima disaster.
+The Japanese public is skeptical of nuclear power, which provided about 30 percent of the electricity used by the world's third-biggest economy before the Fukushima disaster.

-Opposition to restarts runs about two-to-one in recent polls, while a March survey in the Asahi newspaper found that 80 percent favoured a gradual exit from atomic power.
+Opposition to restarts runs about two-to-one in recent polls, while a March survey in the Asahi newspaper found that 80 percent favored a gradual exit from atomic power.

 "This is a landmark ruling, one that gives voice to many residents who live near nuclear plants, who have previously had no voice," said city councilwoman Harumi Kondaiji of Tsuruga City in Fukui prefecture, 60 km from the Ohi plant.